 As slate has been used for generations for roofing it is a well used permanent natural choice for many gardens.

-Monoliths and standing stones are slender pieces of slate, hand picked form the slate quarries in Wales which are often used as individual focal points.
+Monoliths and standing stones are slender pieces of slate, hand picked from the slate quarries in Wales which are often used as individual focal points.
 Each piece is totally unique in colour, texture and shape.
 They can be drilled for water features and have cut flat bases to make installation easy.

 Sizes can vary from 300mm up to several metres high and are all totally unique and special in character.
 See more in our Slate Monolith and Feature Stones Section.